Skip to Main Content

 Time your invitations strategically.

 Timing is everything when it comes to politely inviting your B-list wedding guests because last-minute invites are a giveaway that someone wasn't on your top list.
-Ideally, Carnevale recommends mailing your A-list invitations 12 weeks in advance and asking for an RSVP eight weeks before the wedding date.
+When you send wedding invitations and when your RSVPs are due greatly affects the timing of when you invite B-list wedding guests.
+Ideally, Carnevale recommends mailing your A-list invitations 12 weeks in advance and asking for RSVPs to be due eight weeks before the wedding date.
 Once the A-list RSVPs are in, you can then send your B-list invitations at the eight-week mark with an RSVP deadline of four weeks.
 Carnevale offers another pro tip: "You must print two versions of the invitation enclosure card that directs guests to RSVP by a certain date on your website."

 Opt for digital RSVPs.